 It was perhaps based on their desire to be seen as champions of peace that all third-party actors engaged, at least to some degree, in the series of national security adviser-level meetings regarding Ukraine's ten-point "Peace Formula", which was initially presented at the G20 summit in Indonesia in November 2022.
 During the second of these meetings, hosted by Saudi Arabia, even the Chinese special envoy on Ukraine took part.
 Although these meetings allowed, from a Ukrainian point of view, productive engagement with a wider range of actors, their culmination in a "peace summit" at Bürgenstock in Switzerland in June 2024 was a partial success at best.
-60 heads of state participated, but Saudi Arabia, India and South Africa did not sign the final communiqué, and Brazil attended only as an "observer" because of its joint "peace plan" with China.
+60 heads of state participated,35 but Saudi Arabia, India and South Africa did not sign the final communiqué,36 and Brazil attended only as an "observer" because of its joint "peace plan" with China.
 China did not attend at all.
-The main official reason cited by these countries for being absent or not signing the communique was that Russia did not attend.
-China reportedly also pressured countries from the Global South not to join the summit, showing that their hope of being seen as advocates for peace is by far subordinate to Beijing's desire to support Moscow.
-It also illustrates the risk that some of the third-party actors, in particular China, might act as spoilers in peace efforts led by Ukraine.
-The series of the summit at the peace of the Ukraine.
+The main official reason cited by these countries for being absent or not signing the Global South not to join the summit, showing that their hope of being seen as advocates for peace is by far subordinate to Beijing's desire to support Moscow.
+It also illustrates the risk that some of the third-party actors, in particular China, might act as spoilers in peace efforts led by Ukraine.37 for the countries investigated here.
+Interviewed experts and former officials from India explained that anyone who tries to end the war "will end up being burned."38 Experts on Saudi Arabia similarly contended that the Kingdom will avoid doing anything that might jeopardize its domestic agenda.39 None of the third-party actors analyzed in this brief showed any desire to go beyond presenting peace plans and initiatives - which they perceived to be a risk-free means of showing engagement with global issues - or to assume responsibility for a substantive solution to the conflict.
+To most, the risks of action have so far exceeded the risks of inaction: while interviewees in Turkey and China expressed concern about a nuclearization or escalation of the war, to the other third-party countries this does not constitute a grave concern.